lacker/seticore/README.md

 ## Installation

+The build is using CMake.
 I've been developing on Ubuntu 18.
 You need to install Boost:

 ```
 sudo apt-get install libboost-all-dev